How to Make Your Capitol Hill Internship a Success

 I got my start by convincing a longshot Senate candidate to let me help him for free.
 That guy’s name was Barack Obama.
 That worked out well.

-The truth is, it doesn’t matter how you got to The League.
+The truth is, it doesn’t matter how you found your way to interning on Capitol Hill (otherwise known as The League).

 Here’s what I’ve watched the most successful interns do: